 Day 4 Dubrovnik, Croatia

 Originally called Ragusa, Dubrovnik was founded in the 7th century on the southern part of what is now the Old Town by Greco-Roman refugees from Epidaurum (modern day Cavtat).
-Initially subject to Byzantium, the city was long under Venetian control, then effectively became an independent city-state under the kingdom of Hungary and later the Ottoman Empire.
-It was one of the most powerful economic centers in the Adriatic.
-Dubrovnik’s magnificent walls were constructed from the 12th to the 17th centuries.
+Initially subject to Byzantium, the city was long under Venetian control, and then effectively became an independent city-state under the kingdom of Hungary and later the Ottoman Empire.
+It was one of the most powerful economic centres in the Adriatic.
+Dubrovnik’s magnificent walls were constructed from the 12th to the 17th century.
 Our morning begins with a walk along these walls, followed by local guide tour of the city and a visit to the Rector’s Palace.
-Afternoon free to explore Dubrovnik on your own.(B)
+Afternoon is free to explore Dubrovnik on your own.(B)

 Day 5 Dubrovnik–Neretva Gorges–Mostar-Sarajevo, Bosnia and Hercegovina